SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

    * - SQL Scripts
      - A list of saved SQL scripts.
 It is recommended that scripts be named according to the action performed when script is executed.
    * - Task
-     - A task is one element within a linear, step-by-step operation.
-Tasks are meant to be arranged one after the other in a way that will form a workflow.
+     - A step within a linear operation that forms a workflow.
    * - Job
-     - A job constructed out of several tasks.
-The aim of executing a job is to automatically execute all the tasks, one by one, in a way that will form a workflow and generate insight.
+     - Consists of multiple tasks, executed in sequence to generate insights.

 Creating a New Job
 ==================